yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-add.md

 ---
 title: "Add tab to channel"
-description: "Adds (pins) a tab to the specified channel. "
+description: "Adds (pins) a tab to the specified channel within a team. "
 author: "nkramer"
 localization_priority: Normal
 ms.prod: "microsoft-teams"